theimowski/SuaveMusicStore/index.md

 To some extent you could think of the `WebPart` as a `Filter` in ASP.NET MVC application, but there's more to it than `Filters` can do.

-If the above explanation of `WebPart` doesn't yet make much sense to you, or you don't understand why it has such type signature, bear with me - in next sections we'll try to prove that this type turns out to be really handy when it comes to one of the greatest powers of functional programming paradigm: **composability**.
+If the above explanation of `WebPart` doesn't yet make much sense to you, or you don't understand why it has such type signature, bear with me - in next sections we'll try to prove that this type turns out to be really handy when it comes to one of the greatest powers of functional programming paradigm: **composition**.

 Basic routing
 -------------